emirkivrak/Gitostory/README.md

 - Compare previous versions of prefabs, scripts, and other assets without rolling back.
 - Rollback to any previous version if needed.
 - Gain insights and side by side comparison for prefabs.
+- Get current state of file and discard current changes if you want.
+- Add files to .gitignore with one click.

+## Asset Store

+Gitostory will soon be available as a free asset in the Version Control section of the Unity Asset Store.

 ## Prerequisites

 - A Unity project with an initialized Git repository (`.git` folder present).
 - Git installed on your system.

+## Compatibility

+Gitostory has been tested and works on the following platforms:
+- **Windows**
+- **MacOS**
+- **Linux**

+### Unity

+Gitostory is compatible with Unity **2018.3 and later**, as these versions support the .NET Standard 2.0 API set required by LibGit2Sharp.

+### Git

+It is recommended to use **Git version 2.20 or later** to ensure compatibility with features and performance improvements.

 ## Installation